 6. Choose a dynamic vs. static resilience program posture

-The business continuity program you create should not only match how you deploy your business continuity program today.
+Build a business continuity management program that matches how you deploy your business continuity program today.
 It should also be easily altered over time to adapt to the changing maturity of your program.
 Note that program maturity will be driven by a number of factors including executive support, organizational change, regulatory change, and system change.
 To keep the organization resilient, the business continuity program must remain dynamic and adaptable.

 In order for a program to be sustainable, it must first:

 - Communicate with the data, the systems, and the team